kaushalpatil205/DATA-VISUALIZATION-USING-POWERBI/README.md

 # DATA-VISUALIZATION-USING-POWERBI

-Above are few dashboards created using POWERBI
+Above are few dashboards created using POWERBI on CUSTOMER CHURN PREDICTIION(TASK 1)
+CALL